pabloordonez/programming-course/01.introduction-to-programming/readme.md

 - `Logic`: in which the desired result is declared as the answer to a question about a system of facts and rules.
 - `Mathematical`: in which the desired result is declared as the solution of an optimization problem reactive in which the desired result is declared with data streams and the propagation of change.

-Most used and loved programming languages like javascript, c, c++, c#, java, rust, python, combine several paradigms into itself.
-Currently the two more used paradigms are Object oriented and Functional.
-There's always trouble in paradise, and different schools fight against the other throwing critics or problems.
-In the end, it will depend on what you like more, how good the paradigm let the programmer express the ideas, how easy to maintain is, how fast the code that produces can run, etc. In my humble opinion, to know more will let you choose the best tool for the job.
+Most used and loved programming languages like `javascript`, `c`, `c++`, `c#`, `java`, `rust`, `python`, etc. combine several paradigms.
+Currently the two more used paradigms are `Object oriented` and `Functional` but still all languages include some type of `Imperative` and `Procedural` ideas.
+There is always trouble in paradise, and these different schools fought against each other remarking problems and issues.
+There are defenders and retractors of each paradigm, but in the end, it will depend on what you like more, how good the paradigm let you express your ideas, how easy to maintain it is, how fast the code that produces can run, etc. In my humble opinion, to know more will let you choose the best tool for the job.

 ## Javascript
 Originally, `Javascript` was invented as a simple interpreted language for the web.
 But gradually with the growth of the world wide web ecosystem, and due to its inner simplicity, it started to grow as one of the most used languages.
 With time the language started to evolve, and in the past 10 years received a lot of improvements.
 Currently the language allows to express ideas in a functional way, in an object oriented way, prototypically, procedurally, in a mix of different ideas ans statements.

-In this chapter we'll start to learn about the programming language itself, and how we can program, how we can tell our computer to do stuff, by using javascript.
-Is not important right now for you to understand the nitty-gritty details, but when you run a javascript program, a javascript compiler reads the code, creates an internal representation called abstract syntax tree, and from there translates the code into an intermediate format and then into machine instructions, that are executed by your computer.
-Every time you run a javascript program, or a website, this is happening behind the scenes.
+In this chapter we'll start to learn about the javascript programming language itself, and how we can program, how we can tell our computer to do stuff, by using javascript.
+It's not important right now for you to understand the nitty-gritty details, but when you run a javascript program, a javascript compiler reads the code, creates an internal representation called abstract syntax tree, and from there translates the code into an intermediate format and then into machine instructions, that are executed by your computer sequentially.
+Every time you run a javascript program, or a website, this happens behind the scenes.

 So, let's go back to the recipes idea.
 When you write a recipe, you have to declare the ingredients, then do operations, and then expect a result.
 This is not too different from what program does, or what a mathematical function is for that matter.